rustfs/docs.rustfs.com/docs/features/s3-compatibility/index.md

 # Amazon S3 Compatibility

 S3 compatibility is a hard requirement for cloud-native applications.
-RustFS steadfastly adheres to using the API and has tens of thousands of users, including commercial users and the community.
+RustFS strictly adheres to the S3 API standards and has tens of thousands of users, including commercial users and the community.
 RustFS's S3 implementation is the world's most widely tested and deployed alternative to AWS S3.

 ## RustFS and S3 API - Designed for Multi-Cloud Storage